 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as White Asian woman and they went to a comprehensive school that doesn’t regularly send students to medical school.
+This student identifies as White Asian woman and they went to a fee-paying school.

 Course: Standard undergraduate

 Top tip: Strategic application is the way forward.
 Find admissions processes which play to your strengths.
 Don’t worry about rankings.